AaronChatrath/Javascript-Problem-Solving-Assignments/README.md

 # Javascript-Problem-Solving-Assignments

-## How to look through Assignments
+## How to look through Assignments...

 ### In each directory, there will be seperate assignments split into multiple tasks.